redhat-developer/odo/docs/website/docs/user-guides/quickstart.md

 Let's modify the `devfile.yaml` and add the respective deployment code.

 :::caution
-When copy/pasting to `devfile.yaml`, make sure that the lines that you inserted are correctly indented.
+When copy/pasting to `devfile.yaml`, make sure the lines you inserted are correctly indented.
 :::

 `odo deploy` uses Devfile schema **2.2.0**.
 Change the schema to reflect the change: